mbknor/ddsl/README.markdown

 DDSL - Dynamic Distributed Service Locator
 ===================

+ * Plug and play dynamic Cluster

+ * Now also with module for [Play Framework](https://github.com/mbknor/ddsl-playframework-module)

 DDSL is written in Scala and can be used by Scala, Java or any other Language on the JVM